the-overdriven/tibiascape-wiki/README.md

 - MP Regen: +0.01
 - 0.01/s MP Regen = 1 MP per 100 seconds, 0.1/s MP Regen = 1 MP per 10 seconds, 1/s MP Regen = 1 MP per second

+## What do you gain with level up apart from mastery points?
+- only 0.5 in speed
+- and full regen :)

 ## What to invest my points in?
 - whatever you feel like, but skip hp regen, mp regen is better (exura costs 25 mp and heals min.
 25 HP even with mlvl 1)